x123/kdy-iss/docs/sail-handling.md

 5. (skipper, trimmer, tailor, mainsail) Hold the boat stable on a downwind course and the spinnaker flying.
 If the spinnaker collapses before the gybe is completed, gybe back, get it flying, and start over.
-6. (frontdecker) Cleat in the starboard spinnaker sheet into the front of the pole.
+6. (Bowman) Cleat in the starboard spinnaker sheet into the front of the pole.
 You ought to be able to grab it easily if the starboard barber hauler is tight.
 7. (skipper, mainsail) Gybe the mainsail, be sure to let it out quickly, otherwise the boat will point upwind, making gybing the spinnaker very hard.
-8. (frontdecker) Stand stable with the back to the mast, push the pole forward and out to the frontstay.
+8. (Bowman) Stand stable with the back to the mast, push the pole forward and out to the forestay.
 Don't push to the side, you'll not have the strength to do that.
 Click the pole into the mast, and announce "On".
-9. (trimmer, tailor) Watch the frontdecker carefully.
-Follow with the guy and ease it enough so that the frontdecker can get the pole all the way out.
+9. (trimmer, tailor) Watch the bowman carefully.
+Follow with the guy and ease it enough so that the bowman can get the pole all the way out.
-   Be very careful when you pull the guy in while the pole is not clicked in the mast yet: It's very easy for you to make the job of the frontdecker impossible.
+   Be very careful when you pull the guy in while the pole is not clicked in the mast yet: It's very easy for you to make the job of the bowman impossible.
 10. (skipper) Keep the dead downwind course until the pole is in.
-If you go up too early, your frontdecker will not have the strength to put in the pole.
+If you go up too early, your bowman will not have the strength to put in the pole.
 11. (trimmer, tailor) Once the pole is in, rotate over the spinnaker, and trim it to course, by pulling in the guy, and easing the sheet.
    Tailor releases the sheet barber hauler in communication with the trimmer.